 Bechtle expands the Global IT Alliance—cooperative partnerships with Japan Business Systems in Tokyo, Jardine OneSolution Limited in Hong Kong and Datacentrix Holdings Limited in South Africa open up access to further attractive markets for Bechtle.
 Bechtle continues to grow with the opening of a new branch in Saarbrücken and the founding of a branch in Belgium specialising in procurement solutions for the public sector.
 For the first time, Bechtle employs more than 7,000 people, 7,205, to be precise.
 Revenues grow to 2.82 billion euros.

-Bechtle becomes Germany’s number one systems integrator (in terms of domestic revenue).
+Bechtle becomes Germany’s number one IT system house (in terms of domestic revenue).
 Around 200 children explore their parents’ workplace during the first Bring-Your-Kid-To-Work Day.
 Bechtle builds strategic alliances with IT suppliers PC Connection (USA), Atea (Scandinavia and Baltic countries), and Lexel (New Zealand and Australia).
 Bechtle strengthens its presence in the Austrian market with the acquisition of Planet!
 Software-Vertrieb & Consulting GmbH in Vienna.
 Bechtle also acquires Amaras AG—a specialist in on-site services.
 ARP, part of the Bechtle Group, expands into Belgium with the founding of a new IT e-commerce company.
-Revenue rises to 2.58 billion euros and the number of employees increases to 6,572.
+Revenue rises to 2.58 billion euros and the number of employees increases to 6,572

 This entire year is focused on laying the foundation for Bechtle’s future.
 Major events include further acquisitions, new locations in Ulm and Augsburg, as well as a new e-commerce company in Hungary.
 In addition, the brand-new Bechtle Remarketing GmbH subsidiary adds another dimension to Bechtle’s portfolio.
 Over 500 employees are added to the payroll, bringing the total to 5,970.
 They are offered more opportunities than ever before to develop skills, acquire qualifications and attain certifications.
 Bechtle also receives several awards recognising its performance and customer satisfaction.
 Construction to expand Bechtle’s headquarters is completed, increasing the building’s capacity to 1,650 employees.